tobyweston/essential_acceptance_testing/manuscript/part2/preamble.md

--# Part 2 {#part2}
+-# Part 2 - Discussion and alternatives {#part2}

-Having introduced a typical process used by many agile teams today, part 3 discusses some of it's pros and cons.
+Having introduced the typical strategy used by many agile teams today, part 2 discusses some of it's pros and cons.
 It highlights several common pitfalls and strategies on avoiding them.